 Do I Have to Pay Taxes on My Spanish Christmas Lottery Winnings?

-For any Spanish resident living in Australia (except South Australia) where online gambling is permitted, you can play the Spanish Christmas Lottery and get the same winnings as if you bought a ticket back home, and the good thing is, you don’t have to pay the tax – exploit this loophole.
+For any Spanish resident living in Australia (except South Australia) where online gambling is permitted, you can bet on the Spanish Christmas Lottery and get the same winnings as if you entered from Spain, and the good thing is, you don’t have to pay the tax – exploit this loophole.

 Is the Loteria de Navidad the Biggest Lottery in the World?